tkachuk2291/Banking_System_API/README.md

 ```

 ```
-1. Create a user account first
+1. Create a user account first from endpoints create_user_profile/
-2. Go to endpoint /token with body |login and password|
+2. Go to endpoint token/ with body |login and password|
 2.1 Copy access-token and go to the billing account endpoint, specify data in body (examples are in Postman in documentation).
 3. Paste the |Bearer generated token| into the header and create a new billing account
 4. use the |Bearer generated token| in all endpoints.